 Deel primarily set out to be a platform where organizations can hire employees and contractors across continents without compliance or legal complications.
 This is evident in their coverage.
 Operating in over 150 countries, this gives employers the opportunity to hire from virtually anywhere in the world.
 This objective is also evident in their features and integration.
 If you notice, Deel does not exactly have HCM features on its own.
 However, it provides a lot of integration options for you to incorporate HCM solutions into your process.

 Remote, on the other hand, mixes HCM with EOR.
-And that’s why we see HR features like time tracking, recruitment management, analytics, and so on.
+And that’s why we see HR features like remote time tracking, recruitment management, analytics, and so on.

 Looking for alternatives to Deel and Remote?
 Check out: